The Prettiest Ornament Bouquet for Christmas!December 06, 2013 | FILED UNDER: Christmas

 If you have some extra ornaments that didn’t make it on the tree this year, this would be a fun craft to try.
 It makes for a pretty table centerpiece.
 I think the addition of fresh greenery is really what makes this bouquet work.
-I just cut some foliage from our yard (I was so excited to discover these bushes with beautiful red berries at our new home!).
+I just cut some foliage from our yard (I used some leaves and berries from our nandina bushes).

 - Floral wire (I used 18 gauge wire)